 Field-hunting tip

-Look in low-temperature hydrothermal veins in sedimentary rocks country — that is the host setting where paralstonite typically forms.
+Look in low-temperature hydrothermal veins in sedimentary rocks country, the host setting where paralstonite typically forms.
 If you start seeing fluorite, calcite, quartz in float, you are in the right ground.
 Field specimens usually show a pseudo-hexagonal dipyramidal crystals habit, so train your eye for that shape before scanning the outcrop.